 Construction would typically occur between 7 am to 6 pm Monday to Friday and between 8 am and 1 pm on Saturday.
 The number and type of equipment would vary depending on the development activity being undertaken.
 The total amount of dust generated would depend on the quantities and types of material being handled, the types of operations being carried out, exposed areas, speed of machinery, and emission control measures.
 The detailed approach to construction would depend on decisions made by the successful contractor(s), and changes to the construction methods and sequences that are expected to take place during the construction phase.

 In practice, it is not possible to realistically quantify dust impacts using dispersion modelling in the construction phase.
 To do so would require knowledge of weather conditions for the period in which work would be taking place in each location on the site.
-However the minor nature of upgrades (relative to the development of a new plant), limited spoil handling, and short duration of works means that dust is not expected to be a significant emission and appropriate management measures will minimise the potential for off-site impacts.
+The nature of the upgrades will require appropriate management measures to minimise the potential for off-site impacts.